michalizydo/scONT/README.md

 The HG002 data obtained from Oxford Nanopore Technologies.
 The analysis pipeline can be summarized as follows:
+  1. The HG002 SC samples are analysed with mosdepth to determine regions of >=5 coverage: mosdepth --quantize 0:4:5:  <sample.bam>.quantized5.bed <sample.bam>
-  1. SNVs are called using Clair3 (clair3-run.sh).
+  2. SNVs are called using Clair3 (clair3-run.sh).
-  2. SNV calls are split into substitutions and small IN/DELs (filterIndelSub.py).
+  3. SNV calls are split into substitutions and small IN/DELs (filterIndelSub.py).
-  3. Calls are filtered for those located in regions covered by 5 or more reads (..).
+  4. Calls are filtered for those located in regions covered by 5 or more reads: bedtools intersect -a <SNVcalls.vcf.gz> -b <sample.bam>.quantized5.bed
-  4. Calls supported by at least 3 reads are selected (SNVsup.py).
+  6. Calls supported by at least 3 reads are selected (SNVsup.py).